Physical Singles Sales – Part 5

 Living Eyes (1981) – 258,000 equivalent albums

 He’s a Liar – 570,000

-At 4,89 million, How Deep Is Your Love is the weakest seller of the five classics from those years.
-This shows how utterly massive they got at the time.
-Each Stayin’ Alive, Night Fever, Tragedy and Too Much Heaven moved past 5 million.
+At 4,89 million, How Deep Is Your Love is the weakest seller of the five classics from `’77 – ’81.
+This shows how utterly massive they were at the time.
+All four of Stayin’ Alive, Night Fever, Tragedy and Too Much Heaven moved over 5 million units.

-So far, the only album which generated more than 15 million singles sales is 1978 RSO Soundtrack Grease at 24,4 million.
-It was alone in this stratosphere up to now but Saturday Night Fever comes close at 19,8 million.
-Please notice this tally includes 2,91 million sales which do not belong to the Bee Gees, while it excludes sales of hits part of the track list but which were released years before, like the group own Jive Talkin’ and You Should Be Dancing.
+So far, the only album which generated more than 15 million singles sales is the 1978 RSO Soundtrack Grease at 24,4 million.
+It was alone in this stratosphere up to now, but Saturday Night Fever comes close at 19,8 million.
+Please note this tally includes 2,91 million sales which do not belong to the Bee Gees, while it excludes sales of hits part of the track list, but which were released years before, like the group’s own Jive Talkin’ and You Should Be Dancing.

-Among non-Soundtracks, the biggest album studied so far is Make It Big by Wham!, an album of which singles sold 14,4 million units.
-Spirits Having Flown at 13,17 million takes the second spot.
+Among non-Soundtracks, the biggest album studied so far is Make It Big by Wham!, an album in which its singles sold 14,4 million units.
+Spirits Having Flown at 13,17 million takes the runner up spot.

-Superb results for those two albums imply absolute disaster for an album responsible of a mere 860,000 singles a couple of years later.
+Superb results for those two albums imply absolute disaster for an album responsible for a mere 860,000 singles a couple of years later.
 That’s how terrible Living Eyes did.